dkallen78/Mathemagicus-Version-2.0/README.md

 Included in this project are the html, css, and js files.
 Also included is a .rar file with all the assets used in the game.

-### Up next: adding number sequences to potential boss attacks
+### Up next: sequence hints, maybe number rounding, eliminating redundancy

-I want the bosses to do more attacks, like number sequences.
-I like the random algebra attacks and I want to find more ways to mix it up for the player.
-I've already sketched out the basic algorithm for generating number sequence problems so that should be easy to implement.
-I've also got an old program that does number rounding that I might put in if I find the right way to implement it.
+I need to make the hint functionality for sequences.
+I think that will be pretty easy... (famous last words)

+I've got a program that does number rounding that I might put in if I find the right way to implement it.

+## 11/26/17

+### Update

+I added number sequences to the game.
+All monsters can use it for now and it has the same chance of firing as algebra does.

+In the addition dungeon I use a simple additive sequence where the numbers increase by the same amount each time.

+In the subtraction dungeon I use a subtractive sequence.

+In the multiplication dungeon I use an additive incremental sequence where the interval between numbers increases by a set ammount for every consiecutive number.

+In the division dungeon I use an additive decremental sequence.

 ## 11/25/17